 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.

-Task lighting is designed to illuminate specific areas where activities such as reading, cooking, working, or grooming take place.
-It provides focused, directional light that reduces eye strain and improves visibility for tasks that require more attention.
-Task lighting can be provided by desk lamps, under-cabinet lights, pendant lights, or track lighting.
+Task lighting is designed to illuminate specific areas where focused activities take place, such as reading, cooking, working, or grooming.
+It delivers brighter, more directional light to reduce eye strain and improve visibility.

 Conclusion